-In Istanbul on 19 November 1999, the OSCE ended a two-day summit by calling for a political settlement in Chechnya and adopting a Charter for European Security.
-Until the Istanbul summit the OSCE - just like most other bodies representing the international community - had been hesitant to openly criticize the Russian Government for its actions in Chechnya.
-However, in view of the imminent humanitarian disaster resulting from the resumed hostilities, with some 200 thousand refugees spilling over the border into neighbouring Ingushetia and enduring appalling conditions, the situation could not be ignored.
-Although the summit reconfirmed the mandate of the OSCE Assistance Group to Chechnya and paved the way for the subsequent fact-finding visit (mid-December 1999) of the OSCE Chairman-in-Office to the Northern Caucasus, the Russian Government continued to be adamant that no political role was envisaged for the OSCE or its Assistance Group in the context of the conflict.
+In Istanbul on 19 November, 1999, the OSCE ended a two-day summit by calling for a political settlement in Chechnia and adopting a Charter for European Security.
+Until the Istanbul summit the OSCE-just like most other bodies representing the international community-had been hesitant to openly criticize the Russian Government for its actions in Chechnia.
+However, in view of the imminent humanitarian disaster resulting from the resumed hostilities, with some 200 thousand refugees spilling over the border into neighboring Ingushetia and enduring appalling conditions, the situation could not be ignored.
+Although the summit reconfirmed the mandate of the OSCE Assistance Group to Chechnia and paved the way for the subsequent fact-finding visit (mid-December 1999) of the OSCE Chairman-in-Office to the Northern Caucasus, the Russian Government continued to be adamant that no political role was of the Interior Sergei Stepashin (later to become Prime Minister), the (then) Minister of Nationalities Ramazan Abdulatipov, the FSB Director and Secretary of the Russian Federation's Security Council Vladimir Putin (later to succeed Stepashin as Prime Minister, and eventually succeeding Boris Yeltsin as President), the Deputy Secretary of the Russian Federation's Security Council Vyacheslav Mikhailov (who preceded as well as succeeded Mr. Abdulatipov in the post of Minister of Nationalities), Duma Members Vladimir Zorin and Mikhail Gutseriev, the Russian Federation's President's Representative to Chechnia Valentin Vlasov, the Russian Federation's Government's Representative to Chechnia Georgi Kurin, former Secretary of the Russian Federation's Security Council and Russian Federation's Chief Negotiator Ivan Rybkin, and others.
+In addition, the Assistance Group maintained regular contacts with the Republic of Ingushetia's President Ruslan Aushev, who rendered the Group valuable support and protection at the regional level.

+envisaged for the OSCE or its Assistance Group in the context of the conflict.
 Upon his return from the visit, the Chairman-in-Office made a 4-point proposal to facilitate a solution to the conflict:

 - 1. Immediate cease-fire in and around Grozny; - 2.
-The establishment of a dialogue between the parties with OSCE participation; - A regional conference with the participation of the presidents of Dagestan, Ingushetia and North Ossetia, as well as Russian Federation and Chechen representatives; - 4.
+The establishment of a dialog between the parties with OSCE participation; - 3.
+A regional conference with the participation of the presidents of Daghestan, Ingushetia and North Ossetia, as well as Russian Federation and Chechen representatives; - 4.
 Escalation of international humanitarian assistance to the region and improved coordination of such assistance.

 This initiative was, however, rejected by Russia.
-In fact, the Istanbul summit decisively confirmed the already widely felt sentiment that any involvement by the OSCE in matters pertaining to Chechnya was thoroughly unwelcome.
+In fact, the Istanbul summit decisively confirmed the already widely felt sentiment that any involvement by the OSCE in matters pertaining to Chechnia was thoroughly unwelcome.
 And with the benefit of hindsight, it may also be noted that the summit confirmed a basic shift in Russian policies toward the OSCE.
-Thus, according to the then Minister of Foreign Affairs Igor Ivanov, this summit marked a turning point in Russian perception of the OSCE, from an organization that expressed Europe's collective will, to an organization that serves as a Western tool for "forced democratization".
+Thus, according to the then Minister of Foreign Affairs Igor Ivanov, this summit marked a turning point in Russian perception of the OSCE, from an organization that expressed Europe's collective will, to an organization that serves as a Western tool for "forced democratization."
 14

-Re-establishment of the Assistance Group as a Field Mission, and its eventual termination
+Reestablishment of the Assistance Group as a Field Mission, and its Eventual Termination